Skip to content

 67. Implementing a landscape or jurisdictional level approach?

-The company reports implementing its landscape-level approaches including partnerships with Chevron, CoverCress, and Bayer to replace traditional fossil fuels with renewable energy sources.
-Further, it has collaborated with local farmers to preserve native vegetation that might otherwise be cleared for agricultural expansion.
+The company implements its landscape-level approaches, including partnerships with Chevron, CoverCress, and Bayer, to replace traditional fossil fuels with renewable energy sources.
+It also collaborates with local farmers to preserve native vegetation that might otherwise be cleared for agricultural expansion.

 This indicator is disabled as the company is only a processor or trader.